evgeny-m/MoCapDataset/README.md

 <i>AI</i> is the instance number,<br>
 <i>CC</i> is the movement class number.
 </br></br>
-The dataset should contain: 4 x 5 x 10 = 200 files in the first part, 4 x 5 x 18 = 360 files in the second part, and 4 x 5 x 16 = 320 files in the third part.
+The dataset should contain: 4 x 5 x 10 = 200 files in the first part, 4 x 5 x 18 = 360 files in the second part, and 4 x 5 x 16 = 320 files in the third part, 4 x 5 x 18 = 380 files in the fourth part.
 Unfortunately, some isolated sequences were excluded from the dataset.
-Therefore, the dataset in the current version contains 876 files.
+Therefore, the dataset in the current version contains about 1200 files.
 </br></br>
 Parts 1 and 2 share a common sequence of class numbers.
 Part 1 classes are numbered 1 through 10, and Part 2 classes are numbered 11 through 28. </br>
 Part 3 classes can be combined into larger classes for classification: using a screwdriver (original classes 2 and 3), using a ring spanner (box wrench) (original classes 4 and 5), using a hex key (original classes 6 and 7), using a clamp (original classes 8 and 9), and cutting with a hacksaw (original classes 11 and 12).